3 Mortgage Mistakes You Can’t Afford

-When buying a new home, there are many precautions that you need to take in order to make sure that you buy a solid and sturdy home, don’t get in over your head, and so that you are as happy in 30 years as you will be today.
+3 Mortgage Mistakes You Can’t Afford – When buying a new home, there are many precautions you need to take to ensure that you buy a solid and sturdy home, don’t get in over your head, and so that you are as happy in 30 years as you will be today.
+This is especially true for first-time home buyers with little to no experience navigating home buying.
+So with that being said, we’d like to share the top 5 mistakes new home buyers make and how you can avoid them.

 1. More Home than You Can Afford